Tower of London (1939 film): Filming

-Art director Jack Otterson developed a recreation of the tower in the studios backlot which involved consulting historical records and original blueprints of the 13th century building.
-The completed structure stood at 75 feet high and would later be re-used in other Universal Studios productions.
+Art director Jack Otterson developed a recreation of the tower in the studios backlot which involved consulting historical records and original blueprints of the 13th-century building.
+The completed structure stood 75 feet high and would later be re-used in other Universal Studios productions.

-The staging of historic battles at Bosworth and Tewkesbury lead to a call for over 300 extras on August 19 and required the production to travel 20 miles north of Hollywood to a ranch in Tarzana.
+The staging of historic battles at Bosworth and Tewkesbury led to a call for over 300 extras on August 19 and required the production to travel 20 miles north of Hollywood to a ranch in Tarzana.
 Strong winds caused problems with the fog machines used, making it impossible to film.
 Lee had the crew move on to film the Battle of Tewkesbury scenes, which involved rain machines that made the extras' cardboard helmets fall apart.
 The assistant director of the film stated in his film diary that "a group of unruly, uncoooperative and destructive extras dressed in helmets and armor made this one of the most unsuccessful days the studio had with a large crowd of people in many year".
 Lee attempted to shoot battle footage again on August 22 and tried to film small groups of actors against process plates of previously shot battle scenes.

 As Lee's last two films for Universal exceeded their original budget, pressure was placed on Lee to cut some costs on Tower of London.
 Universal told Lee to remove the child marriage scene, which Lee fought against.
 The studio and Lee eventually agreed to finish all scenes with the higher-salaried actors, starting with Karloff.
 Production completed on Tower of London on September 4.
 The budget was exceeded by nearly $80,000.
 Ford Beebe signed on to complete a few remaining shots.